SandSnip3r/Pathfinder/README.md

   - This will result in potentially weird and/or invalid paths
 - The check to see if the agent can fit through a corridor is weak
   - This can result in paths that an agent cannot actually fit through
 - The pathfinding algorithm is not perfect.
 The algorithm calculates the g-value of a triangle as the shortest distance in order to reach that triangle.
 This doesnt always work, especially when the goal is on the other side of the triangle.
 By that, I mean that it might make sense to take one path to reach the closest point of a triangle, but it might be better to take a completely different path to get to the goal within that triangle.
 I'm actually not yet sure how to overcome this.
+Perhaps moving to the Polyanya algorithm would be a good decision.

 ## Future Work